 To locate external fresh water tank valve(s), look for a stainless steel valve (right photo) or in-line brass valve(s) (left photo) mounted to the galvanized steel underbelly.

-For more information on the plumbing layout, see plumbing layouts at the end of this section.
+For more information on the plumbing layout, see the Fresh Water Layouts at the end of this section.

 Drain Valve Locations